quahac/Back-To-The-Last-Password/README.md

 - Edge (version 130 and above) (en-us)
 - Chrome (version 130 and above; some languages may not work) (en-us)

+### Limitations

+- **Apple IOS**: Running HTML and JavaScript files directly from the file system without a web server is restricted on iOS.
+This limitation is primarily due to security measures that prevent unauthorized access to local files.
+- **Workaround**: To work around this limitation
+   - **Use a Local Web Server**: Set up a local web server within the app using libraries like [GCDWebServer](https://github.com/swisspol/GCDWebServer).
+This allows you to serve HTML and JavaScript files from the app's bundle, enabling them to be accessed via `http://localhost`.
+   - **Embed HTML in the App**: Instead of loading HTML files from the file system, you can embed the HTML content directly in your app's code and load it into a WebView.
+This approach eliminates the need for file system access.

 ## Acknowledgments

 The HTML, JavaScript coding scripting information, and seasonal data were collected using GPT-4o mini via Duck.ai and ChatGPT (note: there may be translation errors).